 Best Practices for legacy versions of SharePoint

-This version of SharePoint is out of support and no updates (including security updates) are released for this version anymore.
-Continuing to use SharePoint 2007 in production workloads puts your data at risk.
+These versions of SharePoint are out of support and no updates (including security updates) are released for these versions anymore.
+Continuing to use SharePoint 2007 or 2010 in production workloads puts your data at risk.

 Our advice is to remove such systems from your network and upgrade to a fully supported version of SharePoint.

-SharePoint 2010 and 2013 have a significantly different packaging model than SharePoint Server 2016 and 2019.
-SharePoint 2010 and 2013 have 30+ different patchable components which all can potentially be on a different patch level in a single farm.
+SharePoint 2013 and older have a significantly different packaging model than SharePoint Server 2016, 2019 and Subscription Edition.
+SharePoint 2013 and older have 30+ different patchable components which all can potentially be on a different patch level in a single farm.
 Keeping track of the patch level of all components and ensuring that the latest updates are installed can be challenging if the full server packages (also known as Uber packages) are not applied.
 This is especially important for security updates where it would be dangerous if a security update for a component is missing.
 In contrast SharePoint Server 2016 and 2019 have only two patchable components.
 To ensure that all patchable components are always on the latest patch level we recommend applying full server packages (also known as Uber packages) rather than individual fixes:

-Unlike SharePoint Server 2016 and 2019, patching of a SharePoint 2010 or 2013 farm cannot be done without downtime.
+Unlike SharePoint Server 2016, 2019 and Subscription Edition, patching of a SharePoint 2013 farm cannot be done without downtime.
 This requires accurate planning of the required maintenance window to ensure that the patch downtime has minimum impact on users.
-Using the correct farm topology and the right strategy it is possible to reduce the downtime during patching of a SharePoint 2010 or 2013 farm to a minimum – but as mentioned before it is not possible to eliminate it completely.
+Using the correct farm topology and the right strategy it is possible to reduce the downtime during patching of a 2013 farm to a minimum – but as mentioned before it is not possible to eliminate it completely.

 If no further precautions are taken installing the monthly fixes on a SharePoint server can take several hours as certain Windows services are started and stopped repeatedly.
 The installation time for updates can be reduced to a fraction of the normal installation time (e.g.) using the PowerShell script created by Russ Maxwell which ensures that the services are only restarted once.

-Our advice is to plan the migration of your SharePoint 2010 environment to one of the fully supported versions of SharePoint (SharePoint Server 2016 or 2019) or – if possible – to SharePoint in Microsoft 365 before SharePoint 2010 reaches end of support.
+Our advice is to plan the migration of your SharePoint 2013 environment to one of the fully supported versions of SharePoint (SharePoint Server 2019 or Subscription Edition) or – if possible – to SharePoint in Microsoft 365 before SharePoint 2013 reaches end of support.

-If your production environment is currently running on SharePoint 2013 we also recommend to evaluate SharePoint Server 2016 and 2019 as these versions include several features which improve the patching experience significantly.
+SharePoint Server 2019 and Subscription Edition include several features which improve the patching experience significantly.

-SharePoint Server 2016 and 2019 have several improvements which enhance the patching experience significantly:
+SharePoint Server 2016, 2019 and Subscription Edition have several improvements which enhance the patching experience significantly: